 The hook of gambling is it will give you a glimpse of winning to keep you betting.
 With every win, your brain releases a chemical messenger called dopamine that gives off a wave of satisfaction and pleasure, leaving you wanting more of that feeling.

 By the time your beginner’s luck starts to fade, then comes a series of losses.
 The money you won from your first wins are now gone.
 Worse, you’re in for a huge amount of debt.

+“A person who has a gambling addiction is a person who is unable to regulate their gambling.
+They spend more money and more time on gambling than they originally intended.”
+Aaron Sternlicht, LMHC, CASAC said.
 At this stage, gamblers still believe they could win back their losses.
 Hence, they would do anything to get as much money as they could to support their gambling addiction.
 They think that if they bet higher, they would win back most of their losses.

 Their anxiety to win back their money leads them to multiple loans from friends and family and lying about where they are taking the money.
-Read more about anxiety here.

 - Desperation Stage

 At this stage, gamblers totally lose control of their addiction and their need to get their fix.
 Even though they are well-aware of the repercussions of their actions, they cannot stop themselves from going to the casino.